Don’t be complacent.

-Other types of donations are not as easy to receipt and can present difficult for the charity and the donor.
+When providing receipts for non-cash charitable donations, there are other complications charities should be aware of.
 For instance, donations of tangible property–such as cars, boats, or artwork–require qualified appraisals.
-The requirements of each appraisal can be different depending on the type of property and its value.
 The donor is responsible for obtaining the appraisal, but charities need to provide substantiation of the contribution to the donor.
 Donors and charities would be wise to carefully evaluate what is needed to properly substantiate the donation and who is responsible for each component so that the contribution may be deducted.

 Donations of real estate, securities, and conservation easements can be even more complicated.
-Case law is replete with examples where multi-million dollar deductions were denied because a donation was made a few days later than it should have been or information was missing from the contribution substantiation materials.
-In one case, a contribution of real estate worth $33 million was not able to be deducted because the preparer failed to fill out one line of an IRS form asking for the donor’s basis.
-The IRS requires contributions to be properly substantiated at the time the donor fills his or her tax return.
-Even though the donor could easily prove the basis at trial, the deduction was denied because the donation was not properly substantiated when the return was filed.
+There are numerous examples of the IRS denying multi-million deductions because the charitable donations were made a few days later than they should have been or required information was missing from the substantiation materials.
+In one case, a contribution of real estate worth $33 million was not able to be deducted because the preparer failed to fill out one line of an IRS form asking for the donor’s basis of the real eastate.2 Even though the donor could easily prove the basis at trial, the deduction was denied because the donation was not properly substantiated when the return was filed.
+The IRS requires contributions to be properly substantiated at the time the donor files his or her tax return.

 This article is provided for general information and should not be relied upon as legal advice for a specific situation.
 If you are in need of specific advice or legal representation, please do not hesitate to contact us.